conormcmahon/landsat_pheno_download/README.md

 Currently, this will download all scenes as .tar.gz archives to the ./data/ subdirectory of this repository.

 Most of the code used here is from the examples provided by the base library above.

+# NOTE - October 20, 2021

+As of right now, the LandsatXplore package isn't properly updated to reference the new dataset ID for Landsat 8 Collection 2 Level 2 (and maybe other datasets, too).
+The ID number is hard-coded in the package so a workaround is to follow the directions from fkroeber at this issue: https://github.com/yannforget/landsatxplore/issues/45

+I installed the package in miniconda within an environment called landsat_download, so for me the relevant python source code is at:

+~/miniconda3/envs/landsat_download/lib/python3.9/site-packages/landsatxplore/earthexplorer.py

+Your results may vary a bit.